 Life is all about connections.
 We connect to share experiences and emotions.
 We connect to explore and discover.
 We connect to make stuff happen.
 And this year, we also connected something else, Vodafone and TelstraClear, to make something even better.
 The SuperNet.

 No other network in New Zealand offers you this unique combination.
 This is the superior network for landline, mobile, TV and broadband.

-SuperNet has NZ’s fastest, most reliable network yet.
-And it’s only getting better.
+With 4G in over 36 places across NZ, SuperNet has NZ's widest 4G network and it's only getting better.

 Whether you’re hosting a giant or just want to plug in the granny flat, SuperNet has got your broadband options sorted.

 From great SKY discounts, to Cable TV on our ultra fast broadband network in Wellington, Christchurch and Kapiti, we’ve got your TV options covered.